MadEste/WUX-Convert/spec_template.md

 So the second audience is everyone that reads there to learn how and why to use this API. -->

 # Background
 <!-- Use this section to provide background context for the new API(s)
 in this spec. -->
+Xaml has many private dependencies and Microsoft is working to get to a purely public SDK.
+Xaml, Comnposition, and Input components of Windows are being lifted out of the OS and deployed in WinUI3.
+WinUI3 will include support for apps to run in the Desktop app model, not just the UWP app model.
+WinUI3 has differences compared to existing API's such as WinUI2 The purpose of this project is to create a porting solution in the form of Code Analyzers and Fixes to allow allow Developers to convert files to the new WinUI3 wherever possible.

 <!-- This section and the appendix are the only sections that likely
 do not get copied to docs.microsoft.com; they're just an aid to reading this spec. -->